Ada-Developers-Academy/core/representing-data/data-and-json.md

 - What data represents an object, or something with distinct ideas that can be name/value pairs?
 - What data is _alongside_ other pieces of data, on the same layer?

-With the above example, based on the nesting, we may come to these conclusions, depending on how we interpret the data:
+With the above example, we can come to the following conclusions:

 1. There are many markers, so the value of `"markers"` is an array
 1. Each marker has many pieces of related data, so each marker is an object.